idameitil/sdpl-utilizing-gts/README.md

 ### Generation of CAZy families
 The superclustering run `data/wzy/ssn-clusterings/2210171613/superclusterings/2210191051` was used for generating the families.
 However, along the way of pruning the sueprclusters, we decided that 160 was a better threshold.
 Instead of redoing the pruning with a new superclustering, we kept going with this one and just removed SSN clusters connected only by edges <106.
 A list of the alignments for each family including which SSN clusters were removed, is found in `references.md` under "# CAZy families".

+### Seed CAZy search
+The list of Wzy seeds (`data/wzy/wzy.fasta`) was scanned against the CAZy families by Bernard.
+The output file is saved in `data/wzy/seed-cazy-search/seeds_newhmm.txt`.

 ## WaaL

 ### Make seed MSA